mendersoftware/mender-docs/05.System-updates-Yocto-Project/02.Board-integration/02.Bootloader-support/02.U-Boot/01.Manual-U-Boot-integration/docs.md

 ### Location of kernel

-In a Mender based configuration, the kernel is loaded from the rootfs partition, not from the boot partition.
-This is in order to make a complete upgrade possible, including the kernel.
+In a Mender based configuration, the rootfs partition stores the kernel - not the boot partition.
+This enables Mender to update the kernel on full rootfs updates.
 Usually, in a boot partition, the kernel is stored in the root, but on a rootfs partition it is usually stored in `/boot`.
 Therefore, paths that refer to the location of the kernel need to be updated to point to this location.
 This is usually the case for the device tree